tnkttruong/AT_Intern_Spring_2017_Trang_Truong/Css_Exercise_21-3-2017/daily-report.md

 ```
 - Variables:
 ```
-$main-color: #0964DD;
+$text-color: red;
 .nav {
-    background-color: $main-color;
+    background-color: $text-color;
 }
 .footer {
-    background-color: $main-color;
+    background-color: $text-color;
 }
 ```
 - Extend/Inheritance:
 This is one of the most useful features of Sass.
-Using @extend
-lets you share a set of
-CSS properties from one selector to another.
+Using @extend lets you share a set of CSS properties from one selector to another.
 It helps keep your Sass very DRY.
-@extend works by inserting the extending selector anywhere in the stylesheet that the extended selector appears.
 ```
 .sfb-1{
   border: 1px solid red;
 }
 %sbf{
   padding: 10px;
 }
 .button{
   @extend .sfb-1;
   @extend %sbf;
 }

 result